Degrees and Requirements

 Credits (Min/Max): 3/3

 This course combines the two elements that result in publication: writing and layout.
 Intended for prospective designers as well as writers, the course will educate students in how words and images work together; functional art in action; font and publication personalities; logo design; newspaper and magazine design; public service publications; newsletters; and the art of popular culture.
-Cross-listed with ENGL3051.
+Formerly cross-listed with ENGL3051.

 PREREQUISITES: